 Medication is not required in most cases.
 No medication works in all people with TS.
 If a doctor prescribes medication, there are usually strong side effects.

-Medications that may be prescribed include: Clonidine—usually the first medication tried to control tics, but may not be effectiveAntipsychotics—To help control ticsCertain antidepressants known as selective seratonin reuptake inhibitors (SSRIs)—To manage related obsessive-compulsive habitsStimulants or medication used to treat high blood pressure—To manage symtoms related to ADD and ADHD
+Medications that may be prescribed include: Clonidine—usually the first medication tried to control tics, but may not be effectiveAntipsychotics—to help control ticsAntidepressants—to manage related obsessive-compulsive habitsStimulants or medication used to treat high blood pressure—to manage symtoms related to ADD and ADHD

-There is no known way to prevent TS.
+There are no current guidelines to prevent TS.

 NINDS tourette syndrome information page.